 From the GreenGeeks screen, click the “Security” section on the left of your screen.

-Click the “Add SSL Certificate” button on the top of the page.
-You can also refresh the list of SSL certificates to see if you already have it installed.
+Click the “Add SSL Certificate” button on the top right of the page.

 Once you’ve chosen your account, click the “Continue” button.

-Click, “Confirm and Create” to finish the installation.
+Click on the “Confirm and Create” button to finish the installation.

 On the next page, click the “Install SSL Certificate” button for the GreenGeeks auto-installer to launch.